PeterC-alfaisal/likelihoodR/README.md

 The likelihood approach focusses on the observed data, using maximum likelihood for estimates, and calculates likelihood ratios for specific parameter values given the collected data.
 The log of a likelihood ratio is known as the *support*.
 This statistic has distinct advantages.
 It represents the weight of evidence with a scale that ranges from positive to negative (indicating support for or against a hypothetical parameter value).
 Support values obtained from independent studies can simply be added together to give their combined support.
 Unlike *p* values, support values are insensitive to transforms.

 Support values give the relative strength of evidence for on hypothesis value versus another.
 They range from negative infinity to positive infinity.
 A support of 0 shows no support for either hypothesis, while a support of 1 represents weak evidence for the first hypothesis versus the second.
 A support of 2 represents moderate evidence, and is roughly equivalent to the 5% significance level in the frequentist approach.
-A support of 3 represents strong evidence and 4 represents extremely strong evidence.
+A support of 3 represents strong evidence and 4 represents extremely strong evidence, and so on.
 Negative values represent the same strength of evidence, except for the second hypothesis value versus the first.

+The likelihood interval can be plotted for many analyses.
+This represents the range of values that are consistent with the observed data for a given level of support, for example the S-2 likelihood interval includes all values which are not more different from the maximum likelihood estimate (MLE) by more than a support value of 2.
+As noted for the figure below, the S-2 interval is closely equivalent to the 95% confidence interval, as the support of 2 is similar to the 5% significance level.
+An S-3 likelihood interval would include all values which are not more different from the MLE by more than a support value of 3, and so on.
+The stronger the interval the wider it will be.
+The interpretation of the likelihood interval is distinct from a confidence interval.
+The confidence interval represents the long run probability of capturing the population parameter and may need to be corrected for multiple testing, stopping rule, etc. The likelihood interval is also distinct from the Bayesian credibility interval that represents the subjective probability for a population value occurring within it.

 There are few statistical packages that implement the likelihood approach and which calculate support.
 I have created an R package called